wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 ## Do I need to make any changes to my client application to use clustering?

 -	When clustering is enabled, only database 0 is available.
 If your client application uses multiple databases and it tries to read or write to a database other than 0, the following exception is thrown. `Unhandled Exception: StackExchange.Redis.RedisConnectionException: ProtocolFailure on GET --->` `StackExchange.Redis.RedisCommandException: Multiple databases are not supported on this server; cannot switch to database: 6`
 -	If you are using [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/) you must use 1.0.481 or later.
-You connect to the cache using the same [endpoints, ports, and keys](/documentation/articles/cache-configure#properties) that you use when connecting to a cache that does not have clustering enabled.
+You connect to the cache using the same endpoints, ports, and keys that you use when connecting to a cache that does not have clustering enabled.
 The only difference is that all reads and writes must be done to database 0.
 	-	Other clients may have different requirements.
 See [Do all Redis clients support clustering?](#do-all-redis-clients-support-clustering).
 -	If your application uses multiple key operations batched into a single command, all keys must be located in the same shard.
 To accomplish this, see [How are keys distributed in a cluster?](#how-are-keys-distributed-in-a-cluster).
 -	If you are using Redis ASP.NET Session State provider you must use 2.0.1 or higher.
 See [Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?](#can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers).

-## How are keys distributed in a cluster?
+##<a name="how-are-keys-distributed-in-a-cluster"></a> How are keys distributed in a cluster?

 Per the Redis [Keys distribution model](http://redis.io/topics/cluster-spec#keys-distribution-model) documentation: The key space is split into 16384 slots.
 Each key is hashed and assigned to one of these slots, which are distributed across the nodes of the cluster.
 You can configure which part of the key is hashed to ensure that multiple keys are located in the same shard using hash tags.